How to Make This Delicious Orange Cranberry Pound Cake

 Instructions

-- Preheat oven to 350, line a loaf pan with parchment paper.
+- Heat oven to 350°F and line a loaf or bundt pan with parchment paper.

-- Combine flour, baking powder, and salt and sift together.
-Don't skip this step, it is imperative to the outcome.
+In a large mixing bowl, combine the dry ingredients—flour, baking powder, and salt—and sift together.
+Don't skip this step, it’s imperative to the outcome.

-- Mix butter on medium speed until smooth.
+Using an electric mixer on medium speed, cream butter until smooth.
 Add in sugar, heavy cream, and cream cheese.
-Incorporate well.
+Mix until well incorporated.

-- Pour into loaf pan and tap gently to remove bubbles
+Pour batter into the prepared pan and tap gently to remove any bubbles.

-- Bake at 350 for one hour or until toothpick in center comes out clean and there's no wiggle to the bread.
+Bake at 350°F for one hour or until a toothpick inserted into the center of the cake comes out clean and there’s no wiggle.

-- Right before serving, beat together the melted butter, powdered sugar, and orange juice.
-Drizzle over bread and apply extra orange zest for garnish.
+Right before serving, mix together the melted butter, powdered sugar, and orange juice for the glaze.
+Drizzle over the cake and garnish with extra orange zest for added orange flavor.

 Yum!!!
 This looks amazing, Eryn!
 I have got to give this recipe a try!
 I have a bag of fresh cranberries in my refrigerator right now!